Posted in movement recovery after a stroke stroke rehabilitation

 Posted in stroke rehabilitation

-How often should rehab activities be repeated?
+Q: How often should rehab activities be repeated?

 Continue Reading...

-Posted in Personal care stroke rehabilitation
+Posted in Stroke personal care stroke rehabilitation

 What kind of tasks should stroke survivors do daily?